8 Velocity

 “Young man, in mathematics you don’t understand things, you get used to them.”

-This book is very much built around this sentiment: the more you use calculus, the more familiar it will become, and the easier it will get: noone “just gets it” in the first pass.
+This book is very much built around this sentiment: the more you use calculus, the more familiar it will become, and the easier it will get: noone “just gets it.”
 With that in mind, I’m going to ask you to remember three rules about derivatives.

 • Derivatives are linear operations.
 That is, you can “slide” derivatives past “+” signs.
 If f(t) and g(t) are functions of t, then: